-- (1)Fleet horsepower is horsepower for compression units that have been delivered to us (and excludes units on order).
-As of December 31, 2016, we had 20,000 horsepower on order for delivery during 2017. - (2)Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract but not yet generating revenue and that is subject to a purchase order and idle horsepower.
-Total available horsepower excludes new horsepower on order for which we do not have a compression services contract. - (3) Revenue generating horsepower is horsepower under contract for which we are billing a customer. - (4) Calculated as the average of the month-end revenue generating horsepower for each of the months in the period. - (5)Calculated as the average of the month-end revenue generating horsepower per revenue generating compression unit for each of the months in the period.
+- (1) Fleet horsepower is horsepower for compression units that have been delivered to us (and excludes units on order).
+As of December 31, 2017, we had 147,500 and 5,520 horsepower on order for delivery during 2018 and 2019, respectively. - (2) Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract but not yet generating revenue and that is subject to a purchase order and idle horsepower.
+Total available horsepower excludes new horsepower on order for which we do not have a compression services contract. - (3) Revenue generating horsepower is horsepower under contract for which we are billing a customer. - (4) Calculated as the average of the month-end revenue generating horsepower for each of the months in the period.

-- (6)Horsepower utilization is calculated as (i) the sum of (a) revenue generating horsepower, (b) horsepower in our fleet that is under contract, but is not yet generating revenue and (c) horsepower not yet in our fleet that is under contract not yet generating revenue and that is subject to a purchase order, divided by (ii) total available horsepower less idle horsepower that is under repair.
-Horsepower utilization based on revenue generating horsepower and fleet horsepower at each applicable period end was 80.6%, 83.2% and 87.2% for the years ended December 31, 2016, 2015 and 2014, respectively. - (7)Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period.
-Average horsepower utilization based on revenue generating horsepower and fleet horsepower was 80.3%, 85.1% and 87.3% for each year ended December 31, 2016, 2015, and 2014, respectively.
+- (5) Calculated as the average of the month-end revenue generating horsepower per revenue generating compression unit for each of the months in the period. - (6) Horsepower utilization is calculated as (i) the sum of (a) revenue generating horsepower, (b) horsepower in our fleet that is under contract, but is not yet generating revenue and (c) horsepower not yet in our fleet that is under contract not yet generating revenue and that is subject to a purchase order, divided by (ii) total available horsepower less idle horsepower that is under repair.
+Horsepower utilization based on revenue generating horsepower and fleet horsepower at each applicable period end was 90.3%, 80.6% and 83.2% for the years ended December 31, 2017, 2016 and 2015, respectively. - (7) Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period.
+Average horsepower utilization based on revenue generating horsepower and fleet horsepower was 85.9%, 80.3% and 85.1% for each year ended December 31, 2017, 2016, and 2015, respectively.

 A growing number of our compression units contain electronic control systems that enable us to monitor the units remotely by satellite or other means to supplement our technicians' on-site monitoring visits.
-We intend to continue to selectively add remote monitoring systems to our fleet during 2017 where beneficial from an operating and financial standpoint.
+We intend to continue to selectively add remote monitoring systems to our fleet during 2018 where beneficial from an operating and financial standpoint.
 All of our compression units are designed to automatically shut down if operating conditions deviate from a predetermined range.
 While we retain the care, custody, ongoing maintenance and control of our compression units, we allow our customers, subject to a defined protocol, to start, stop, accelerate and slow down compression units in response to field conditions.